 No. 7 Maryland gets defensive in 80-50 rout of Oakland

-No. 7 Maryland gets defensive in 80-50 rout of OaklandMaryland players swarm guard Reese Mona (12) after he scored his second 3-point shot against the Oakland during the second half of an NCAA college basketball game, Saturday, Nov.
-16, 2019, in College Park, Md.
-Maryland won 80-50.
-(AP Photo/Julio Cortez)

-COLLEGE PARK, Md.
-(AP) -- Darryl Morsell led a balanced attack with 14 points, and No. 7 Maryland used a strong defensive effort to power past Oakland 80-50 Saturday.
+COLLEGE PARK, Md. — Darryl Morsell led a balanced attack with 14 points, and No. 7 Maryland used a strong defensive effort to power past Oakland 80-50 Saturday.

 Anthony Cowan Jr. contributed 11 points, seven assists and six rebounds for the Terrapins, Aaron Wiggins scored 10 and Jalen Smith added eight points and seven rebounds.